captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 Don’t make the leap, we’re all safe but alone.
 Make the leap and … it’s still a total crapshoot.

+---

----’m just realizing how really small the chances are of finding the one person on the planet you’re meant to be with.
+I’m just realizing how really small the chances are of finding the one person on the planet you’re meant to be with.

 ---